m-millions/add-new-promo-codes/README.md

 ----------------------------
 (1) Remove all console-level messaging

-(2) Add Logging to log file
+(2) Modify at-will to make it require-able/call-able by another program.

 (3) Add data validation where appropriate, and including start and end dates
     ( e. g. end date should not be *before* start date, etc... )

-(4) Improve on exception and error handling
+(4) Improve on exception/error handling; add Logging to log file

 (5) Incorporate as part of a larger project and include a client side app that displays/cosumes the contents of the collection